-Undoubtedly the best bit of rock on The Other Side, with good problems and okay landings.
+Undoubtedly the best bit of rock on The Otherside, with good problems and okay landings.

-1) Compression Session * V9
+1) Compression Session ** V8

 Starting from a good left side pull (level with the end of the diagonal seam) and a small right, establish yourself on the overhanging face and then squeeze and slap your way up this to the jugs on the lip.
 Very hard and condition dependent.
 Rumoured to also have a lower start at a harder grade?

 2) Semisonic *** V5

 The best problem at The Other Side by a long way.
 The central line up the middle of the face is both technical and committing, with the crux right at the top.

 Start on the obvious central jug before moving up to good crimps and then making long reaches out right to the diagonal crack, which is followed to the top.

 4) Pick and Mix * V2 to V3

 Start on low crimps and then climb the right side of the block, either heading out to the arete before slapping back left to good holds, either using the big jugs behind the lip (V2), just using the lip (V3), or staying just on the crack/face itself (also V3’ish)